ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 When you close the Settings page it will minimize to the tray instead of terminating the tool.

+#### Overlay Mode

+Switches the Main Overlay modes.

+##### Standard

+Shows each itemtype and optionally their amounts.

+##### Minified

+Smaller version of the standard overlay.
+Click on the number of sets (left) to open Stashtab Overlay or click on "S" (right) to start/ stop fetching.

+Red Border means it is not fetching.
+Green Border means it is fetching.

+##### Only Buttons

+Only shows each Button and the number of full sets.

+#### Show Item Amounts

+Only works in Standard Overlay Mode.
+Shows the amount of each item you have to fill full sets.
+Means if you have 5 helmets it shows you 5.
+But if you have 7 rings it shows you 3 because you can make 3 sets with 7 rings.

 #### Hotkeys

 Here you can set hotkeys for showing/ hiding the Main Overlay, Stashtab Overlay and for starting/ stopping the fetching to the servers.